 More Can Be Done

 While the aluminum beverage can is by far the most recycled and recyclable beverage container on the market today, more can be done to increase can recycling in the United States.
-Each year nearly 40 billion cans – $800 million worth of aluminum – end up landfills, a major loss to the economy and the environment.
+In 2016 44.5 billion cans – $760 million worth of aluminum – ended up in a landfill, a major loss to the economy and the environment.
 Making a can from recycled aluminum saves 92 percent of the energy required to make a new can.

 Several of our member companies also participate in the Recycling Partnership, a multi-material coalition of businesses active with local municipalities to improve residential curbside recycling programs and infrastructure.